Rokasl/CS408_project/report/source/12_chapter_5.md

        waitingHandles: tailHandles(intf)
      },
 ```
-  "fun" field to keep the function that will be applied when the arguments "waiting" list is empty.
+  "fun" field is used to keep the pattern that will be applied when the arguments "waiting" list is empty.
-  "env" to keep the environment, "ready" list to know which arguments have been parsed, initially it
+  "env" is held to keep the environment. "ready" list is used to know which arguments have been parsed, initially it
-  is empty. "waiting" to keep track of list of arguments that are left unchecked.
+  is empty. "waiting" is used to keep track of list of arguments that are left unchecked.
 And, lastly,
-  "handles" with "waitingHandles" to keep track which argument handle what commands, so if handles
+  "handles" with "waitingHandles" are used to keep track which argument handle what commands, so if handles
   list is empty it means that this argument doesn't handle any commands.
 It gets these values by
-  applying helper functions, which return head and tail of the list.
-And the initial handle list is
+  applying helper functions, which return head and tail of the "waitingHandles" list.
+And the initial
+  handle list is
-  extracted from operators interface with helper function "interfaceF", which simply returns given
+  extracted from the operator's interface by utilizing helper function "interfaceF", which simply returns given
   operators interface (list of commands that it can handle).

 * **"arg"** - simply adds current head of arguments to the ready list and initiates helper function